greltel/abap-cloud-utilities/README.md

 Utilities planned for the next iterations:

-- **CSV** — reads and writes CSV text to and from internal tables, with quoting, embedded delimiters and line breaks, and an optional header row
 - **XML** — reads and writes XML on top of the released `CL_SXML_STRING_READER` and `CL_SXML_STRING_WRITER`
 - **Regular expressions** — reusable, named and tested pattern building blocks on top of `CL_ABAP_REGEX` and `CL_ABAP_MATCHER`
 - **String formatting** — padding, alignment, case conversion and template helpers